1993 Philippine Basketball League season: President Ramos Cup

 Burger Machine earn their second trip to the finals in the season.
-The Chicken Burgers finish the two-round semifinals in a three-way tie with Instafood and Otto Shoes with identical 13 wins and 7 losses, but they automatically clinch the first finals slot by virtue of a better quotient.
+They finished the two-round semifinals in a three-way tie with Instafood and Otto Shoes with identical 13 wins and 7 losses, but they automatically clinched the first finals slot by virtue of a better quotient.

 Instafood ousted Otto Shoes, 58–56, in a playoff to set up a finals showdown with Burger Machine.

-In the championship series, the Mealmasters led two games to one, but the Chicken Burgers extended the series by taking Game Four, 85-78, and won their first championship by edging out the Mealmasters, 64–62, in the deciding fifth game.
+In the championship series, the Mealmasters led two games to one, but the Burgers extended the series by taking Game Four, 85–78, and won their first championship by edging out the Mealmasters, 64–62, in the deciding fifth game.